 Serviced apartments and hotel apartments

 These work like hotels and throw in housekeeping and in-room dining (you can also cook your own food).
 You can rent these for shorter stays, say a few weeks or months.
-There is no paperwork to be done: you can just submit an ID, pay an advance, and move in.
+There is no paperwork: you can just submit an ID, pay an advance, and move in.
 There are also no separate charges for electricity and water, and WiFi is usually free.

 Furnished and unfurnished homes

-Apartments and villas can be rented furnished or unfurnished.
+Apartments and villas are either furnished or unfurnished.
 Unless it’s for a short stint, most people prefer to go for unfurnished places that they can do up as they wish.
-Sometimes white goods, such as refrigerators, washing machines, dishwashers, and cooking stove/oven, come with the property; these are called “semi-furnished”.
+Sometimes white goods, such as refrigerators, washing machines, dishwashers, and cooking stove/oven, come with the property; these are semi-furnished.

 If you are renting a furnished place, there is a chance that things like cutlery, crockery, or bed linen may not be included.
 Have a discussion with your agent/landlord in that case.
 Make an inventory of the items, and take photos if you want to play it doubly safe.
 Then make your landlord sign off on the inventory list, and co-sign it.